iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Great idea until you see the app requirements.
 Im not going to enable bluetooth so you can steal information from other peoples phones.
 Nice try china, but stick to tiktok.<br> :date: __2020-09-19 19:06:03__

 > Never worked for me<br> :date: __2020-09-03 05:46:13__

-> As a public health major, this is my feedback; The problem is, the app is only state level in Virginia.
-The App needs to be on a National level as people do travel to different states for vacations and business<br> :date: __2020-09-02 09:16:08__

-> It keeps crashing on start.<br> :date: __2020-09-01 20:37:45__

-> I have been trying for weeks to download this app but it will not work is there something wrong with it<br> :date: __2020-09-01 20:36:26__

-> Draining battery on phone<br> :date: __2020-08-30 18:18:16__

-> Do you seriously think people who test positive are going to voluntarily install and report their results!!
-NO!!
-VDH will not even tell us which businesses and locations have a positive employee or patron, which by the way would be better to know!!<br> :date: __2020-08-21 19:28:04__

-> NOT any mention of the App Name "COVIDWISE" for CNN national TV news coverage, mentioning it.
-You morons need to be fired as total worthless morons.
-Do you know what a PROPER NAME, is, and means, and it's function and purpose is?
-TELL PEOPLE THE NAME OF THE APP to Search for and to get!
-You absolutely asinine idiots!<br> :date: __2020-08-20 19:07:53__